Brunozhon/byder.js/_posts/2020-12-12-byder-functions-and-discussions.md

 ## Discussions

 You can share disscusions at [the GitHub repo](https://github.com/Brunozhon/byder.js/discussions).
-I've created one at the very beginning so you will konw how to use the discussions tab.
+I've created one at the very beginning so you will konw how to use discussions.

 ## Functions